bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 that are moved or changed in length.

 ### Enumerations
-Both simple and compound value types can be initialised with a list or set of possible values to model enumerations.
+Both simple and composite value types can be initialised with a list or set of possible values to model enumerations.
 Classic enumerations are 0-tuples:

 		dimension Bool :: () = [ False, True ]